timcom-pro/tonwiki/README.md

 Providing monthly reporting for every $/Toncoin spent

 **Technical Base**:
-A free Media Wiki engine on which authors self-host content.
+A free Media Wiki engine on which authors self-host content with integrated Google Analytics system.
 Wiki Info table which includes:
 - Table of author reservations for new article topics
 - Table of articles approved by editors for translation
 - Table of results of quality control checks on articles and translations